shuklabhay/stereo-sample-gan/paper/main.md

 In mostly every training loop, generator and discriminator loss always tends to flatline around epoch 3-5, followedby discriminator loss either also flatlining or marinally reducing.
 Validation loss also consistently remains around the same amount or increases.

-When analyzing generated audio, the model appears to learning to create long horizontal lines spanning the entire sample.
+When analyzing generated audio, it is apparent that the model is creating some periodic noise pattern with some sort of sound in the middle of the frequency spectrum.
 Each generated output also appears contain little to no differences between each other.
-The model fails in learning both the spatial and temporal patterns that any kick drum contains.
 ![Output spectrogram](static/model-output.png)

+intuition/reasoning idea for why it doesnt work (maybe?)

+- decaying shape exists but details of shape vary, some samples decay longer some decay smapper
+- subtle complexities stop gan from perfect replication (one sample w/ super long decay makes it question all other short decay samples?? figure out if this is fr)
+- discrim could be fousing on

+no this doesnt make sense
+This periodic audio could be generating because of how DCGANs comprehend information.
+Convolution as process is more than capable of understanding patterns in local areas, in fact this was the very problem they were designed to solve [cite], and convolution can equally well understand how "local" patterns change over the whole image.
+With this intution, DCGANs should be more than fine generating images, but audio data often displays more usualy more periodicity and uniformity.
+These factors make it tougher

-While natural/virtual images contain overarching patterns, audio data is usualy more periodic, thus the generator is able to learn to generate random lines and the discriminator believes it to be kick drums.
+While natural/virtual images contain patterns and textures, audio data is usualy more periodic and uniform.

+As a result, a discriminator could be fooled into believing random periodic noisy textures are the same as a kick drum because it can't properly understand the spatial and temporal correlations between the different parts of a kick drum (see Data Manipulation: Collection.)
+This stage is unfortunately where pure DCGAN image audio representation generation falls apart, it's simply not possible for these models to understamd.

 [show learned kernels]

 audio waveforms very periodic, need to do something so it doesnt learn to just generate fake lines

+proposed model collapse fix only makes worse

+for it to work need to optimize for kind of data, cant just use image gen

 ### Sine Validation